AlbinEriksson02/indiaPong/README.md

 Pong using the indian flag

-# Js code is form https://codepen.io/gdube/pen/JybxxZ
+# Js code is from https://codepen.io/gdube/pen/JybxxZ